peteamiri/Tutorials/SalesForce/CertNote2.md

 2. If access problems are one of the below then identity must be confirmed:
 a.
 Does user profile has any login restriction?
 b.
 Does user IP address in organization’s trusted IP range?
-(Only user with an activated IP address can login) Ø  IP address considered activated if IP address falls within trusted IP ranges Ø  IP address previously activated by user
+(Only user with an activated IP address can login)
+	* IP address considered activated if IP address falls within trusted IP ranges
+	* IP address previously activated by user
-Ø  Browser can be identified by a cookie
+	* Browser can be identified by a cookie
 c.
 Has user been activated from this IP before?
 d.
 Does user’s web browser have valid cookies from Salesforce?